BBC Radio Cumbria

 BBC Radio Cumbria is the BBC's local radio station serving the county of Cumbria.

 It broadcasts on FM, AM, DAB, digital TV and via BBC Sounds from studios in Carlisle.

-According to RAJAR, the station has a weekly audience of 82,000 listeners and a 8.2% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 80,000 listeners and a 8.4% share as of May 2025.

 History

 The county of Cumbria, from which the station takes its current name, was not created until 1974.
 Radio Cumbria began service on 24 November 1973 as BBC Radio Carlisle and could be received across most of the former county of Cumberland.

-The station adopted its current name shortly before its tenth anniversary in May 1982, when its service was expanded to cover the whole of the administrative county of Cumbria, namely:
+The station adopted its current name in May 1982, when its service was expanded to cover the whole of the administrative county of Cumbria, namely: